 - Vessels without power have right of way over powerboats in most cases.
 There are certain exceptions, such as in an overtaking situation.

 - When crossing, the vessel approaching from starboard has right of way.

 - When meeting head-on, each vessel must alter course to starboard and give a wide berth to the oncoming vessel.

 - When approaching a vessel whose intentions are unclear, take evasive actions and attempt to communicate with the other vessel.

 Injured in a Boating Accident?
 We’re Here to Help

 Even if you follow all of the “rules of the waterway,” other boaters may not.
-If you have been injured in a boating accident caused by a reckless boat operator, our team is here to help you recover the compensation you need and deserve.
+If you have sustained a maritime injury caused by a reckless boat operator, our team is here to help you recover the compensation you need and deserve.